ivanarellano/Android-ActivityAnimations/README.md

 Custom Activity Animations Sample
 ================================
-This app contains [authentic motion](https://www.google.com/design/spec/animation/authentic-motion.html#) concepts from the [Material Design](https://design.google.com/spec/) visual framework.
+This app contains [authentic motion](https://www.google.com/design/spec/animation/authentic-motion.html#) and [shared elements](https://www.google.com/design/spec/animation/meaningful-transitions.html#) concepts from the [Material Design](https://design.google.com/spec/) visual framework.
 This demo works on `minSdkVersion 17` and above.
 It does not use the Transitions framework built into API 21.

 This app is based on the [Cheesequare Sample](https://github.com/chrisbanes/cheesesquare).
 Demos the Android Design library.
 Shows some of the important features in the Design library: